vuejs/v2.vuejs.org/src/v2/cookbook/unit-testing-vue-components.md

 ## Simple Example

-Unit testing is a fundamental part of software developmenet.
-The underlying idea is tests the smallest units of code, in isolation from others.
-This makes it easy to refactor, add new features, or track down bugs.
-Vue's [single-file components](./single-file-components.html), it is straight forward to write unit tests for components in isolation.
-This lets you develop new features with confidence you are not breaking existing ones, and helps other people to understand what your component does.
+Unit testing is a fundamental part of software development.
+Unit tests execute the smallest units of code in isolation, in order to increase ease of adding new features and track down bugs.
+Vue's [single-file components](./single-file-components.html) make it straight forward to write unit tests for components in isolation.
+This lets you develop new features with confidence you are not breaking existing ones, and helps other developers understand what your component does.

 This simple example tests whether some text is rendered: